Currently, 21 U.S. states have restricted or banned delta-8 THC and a further four states are currently reviewing its legal status.

 *Updated September 2021:

-An online seller should include a clearly visible statement on the shopping cart page OR checkout page drop-down selection menu informing the buyer that the sale of CBD Edibles is should restrict the sale and shipment of that product is restricted in their state.
+There must be a clearly visible statement on the website checkout page informing buyers that the sale of CBD edibles is prohibited restricted in their state.

 Visa and MasterCard will not support transactions involving the sale of kratom.
 For that reason, will not offer merchant accounts to kratom sellers.

 If a traditional payment processor discovers a merchant violating Visa and MasterCard policy, that merchant account will be terminated the merchant will be placed on the ‘Match List’.

 Kratom is banned in several US states or considered “illegal” in others.
 These states include; Rhode Island, Arkansas, Vermont, Indiana, Tennessee, and Wisconsin.